Key points to note include:

 The manner of conducting end-point assessments is developed and outlined by each Trailblazer group once the standard has been approved.
 In devising chosen criteria, employers decide how to test for occupational competence within their specific industry – a key milestone for apprenticeships.

-The EPA doesn’t have to cover every aspect of the standard; instead, it’s designed to be holistic – evaluating the KSBs that should be met over the duration of the apprenticeship.
+The EPA doesn’t have to cover every aspect of the standard; instead, it’s designed to be holistic – evaluating the Knowledge Skills Behaviours (KSBs) that should be met over the duration of the apprenticeship.

 While Trailblazer groups are free to select a range of methods – such as examinations, interviews, observations at work and professional assignments– the assessment plan must achieve four things: